LGBTQ culture in Eugene, Oregon

 LGBTQ culture in Eugene, Oregon predates the Stonewall riots in New York in 1969, but that event coincided with organized efforts in Lane County, Oregon, to support and celebrate LGBTQ people.
+The Human Rights Campaign's Municipal Equality Index, which evaluates the LGBTQ-friendliness of cities nationwide, gave Eugene a score of 100 out of 100 in 2025.
+In 2013, the Advocate ranked Eugene 7th on its list of "Gayest Cities in America".

+The City of Eugene has a City Manager’s Office of Equity and Community, which supports the local LGBTQ community, as well as a Human Rights Commission which "is tasked with advising City Council and staff on human rights policy, including protections to LGBTQ+ community members."
+The Eugene Police Department also has an LGBTQ liaison.

-Even though Eugene has been rated on lists of cities friendly to LGBT populations, there are very few venues specifically for the LGBTQ community in the Eugene/Springfield metropolitan area.
+Although it has been rated on lists of cities friendly to LGBTQ populations, there are few venues specifically for the LGBTQ community in the Eugene-Springfield metropolitan area.

-LGBT pride festival
+LGBTQ pride festival

 Since 1993, committee volunteers have organized the Eugene Pride each year in August, rather than in June, "which is Pride Month, but you know that unique Eugene thing: We're different," according to the town's alternative newspaper.
 "Plus, we're too busy at the pride celebrations of the city to the north in June.
 So: We're later, we're smaller, but we're still proud."
-The festival is supported by sponsorships and volunteer help.
+The festival is supported by sponsorships and volunteers.